 Multiple H1s309.9%

-Navigation Accessibility
+Navigation accessibility

 Skip navigation links

-A skip navigation link is a hidden (or visually hidden) anchor at the top of the page that allows keyboard users to bypass the main navigation and jump directly to page content.
-It is one of the simplest accessibility features to implement -- a single anchor tag -- and is explicitly required by WCAG SC 2.4.1 ("A mechanism is available to bypass blocks of content that are repeated on multiple Web pages").
+A skip navigation link is a hidden (or visually hidden) anchor at the top of the page that lets keyboard users bypass the main navigation and jump straight to content.
+It is one of the simplest features to implement, a single anchor tag, and it is explicitly required by WCAG SC 2.4.1: "A mechanism is available to bypass blocks of content that are repeated on multiple Web pages."

 ARIA landmarks and roles